DMPRoadmap/roadmap/README.md

 <img src="https://github.com/CDLUC3/dmptool/blob/main/docs/v5/versioning.png" alt="screenshot of an illustrated guide to how DMP ID versioning works" width="700"/>

-#### Disabling or replacing the DMP ID repository
+#### Disabling or replacing the DMPHub

-You can run the DMPTool Rails application without the DMP ID repository component discussed here.
+You can run the DMPTool Rails application without the DMPHub component discussed here.
 To do that you can do one of the following:
 - opting not to allow users to generate DMP IDs at all
   - To do this, simply set both the `enable_dmp_id_registration`, `enable_orcid_publication`, and `dmphub_active` values to `false` in the `config/dmproadmap.yml` file.
 - by using DataCite directly to generate DMP IDs